-- Goats Rue can be taken in a tablet form or as a tea.
-It is said that the fresh plant may be toxic, thus use only the dried form of the plant.
+- Goats Rue can be taken in tablet form or as a tea.
+It is said that the fresh plant may be toxic.
+Thus, use only the dried form of the plant.

 - Goats Rue Tea.
-To make Goat's Rue tea, use 1 teaspoon dried leaves in 1 cup of water.
+To make Goat's Rue tea, use one teaspoon of dried leaves in 1 cup of water.
 Let it sit for 10 minutes.
 Dosage: You can drink one cup of Goat Rue tea up to three times a day.
-Add other herbs such as alfalfa, fennel or fenugreek to your tea to further support milk production.
+Add other herbs such as alfalfa, fennel, or fenugreek to your tea to support milk production further.

 - Goats Rue Capsules.
-The normal dose for Goat's Rue capsules is 1 capsule 3 or 4 times per day.
+The usual dose for Goat's Rue capsules is one capsule 3 or 4 times daily.
 Goats Rue Capsules are available online (Amazon.com).
 Make sure to purchase your capsules from a trustworthy company.
 Most capsules come with directions and dosing on them, so follow instructions or consult your health care professional in case of doubt.

-- Goats Rue is also found in some ready-made teas and capsules that are exclusively made for breastfeeding mothers.
+- Goats Rue is also found in some ready-made teas and capsules exclusively for breastfeeding mothers.

 - Goats Rue Tincture.
 A tincture is a potent herbal extract.
-It’s mostly made with alcohol, food grade glycerin, apple cider vinegar or honey.
-It’s said that making it with alcohol is the best option, as the ethanol in the alcohol helps to release the properties of the herb.
-Not to worry though, the amount of alcohol you will be getting in is not harmful to you or your baby.
-Dosage: Take half a teaspoon (20 to 40 drops) of Goat's Rue tincture 2 to 3 times a day.
-It can be taken in water, juice or directly under your tongue.
+It's mostly made with alcohol, food-grade glycerin, apple cider vinegar, or honey.
+It's said that making it with alcohol is the best option, as the ethanol in the alcohol helps release the herb's properties.
+Not to worry, though; the amount of alcohol you will get is not harmful to you or your baby.
+Dosage: Take half a teaspoon (20 to 40 drops) of Goat's Rue tincture 2 to 3 times daily.
+It can be taken in water, juice, or directly under your tongue.